olawalejarvis/dms/README.md

 PUT | [/documents/:id](#edit-document) | Update a specific document
 DELETE | [/documents/:id](#delete-document) | Remove a specific document from storage

-# API Documentation
-The API has predictable, resource-oriented URLs, and uses HTTP response codes to indicate API status and errors.

-**Users**:
-A created user will have a role, either an admin or a regular.
-- A Regular User can:
-    - Create an account
-    - Edit his profile.
-    - Search users
-    - Create a document
-    - Edit a document
-    - Retrieve a document
-    - Delete a document
-    - Limit access to a document by specifying an access group `i.e. public, private or role`.
-    - View public documents created by other users.
-    - View documents created by his access group with access level set as `role`.
-    - Search a users public documents.
-    - View `public` and `role` access level documents of other regular users.

-- An Admin User can:
-    - View all users
-    - View all created documents
-    - Delete any user
-    - Update any user's record
-    - Create a new role
-    - View all created roles
-    - Search for any user

-**Documents**:
-Documents can be created and must have:
-- Published date
-- Title
-- Content
-- Access (`private, public or role`)

-**Roles**:
-Roles can also be created, the default roles are `admin` and `regular`

-**Authentication**:
-Users are authenticated and validated using JSON web token (JWT).
-By generating a token on registration and login, API endpoints and documents are protected from unauthorised access.
-Requests to protected routes are validated using the generated token.

 The following are some sample request and response from the API.

 ## Roles